ellakoa/postcard-poem/content/posts/a-donkeys-view.md

   I’m in no rush, why?
 Are you?

   So as I stand and ponder,
-  wondering where next to wander
+  wondering where next to wander.
   Maybe you should do the same
   and we can end this staring game.

   I have all the time in the world
   Do you?
 So I say,
-  “When you are ready, move on your way.”
+  When you are ready, move on your way.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-